-Price: a decent pair of entry level Thai Boxing gloves from an established brand like Fairtex or Twins will cost anywhere from $70 to $120 (£50-£90).
+Price: a good quality Thai Boxing gloves from an established brand like Fairtex gloves or Twins boxing gloves will cost anywhere from $70 to $120 (£50-£90).
 For a less than $50 (£40) don't expect to buy a quality product.
-It is better to spend a few extra pounds on a better product that to regret it later when the new gloves quickly get damaged.
+It is better to spend a few extra bucks now on a better product that to regret it later when those new gloves get damaged quickly.
 The best Muay Thai gloves will offer a great protection and will weight less than regular gloves.

 Quality, multiple layer padding to protect your knuckles.
 Cheaper gloves may have only 2 layers of padding while quality gloves will have 3 and more layers of a protective foam.
 Thin padded gloves increase a wrist of an injury for you and your sparring partner also.
 In general sparring gloves needs to be softer than bag gloves.

 Thumbs must be also very well protected to diminish the risk of Bennett's fracture, which is quite common when training with poor quality gloves.
 And don't go for an open thumb gloves - leave them for mixed martial artists and grapplers.